Skip to main content Skip to main navigation

 Related Materials

-Item level description and digital versions of images from the collection are available for searching via the image database in the library.
+Digital versions of images from the lantern slides in the collection are available via the Brooklyn Historical Society online image database.
 Please consult library staff for more information.

 Collection processed by